Koreshan Unity

 The Koreshan Unity was a communal utopia formed by Cyrus Teed.
 The Koreshans followed Teed's beliefs, called Koreshanity, and he was regarded by his adherents as "the new Messiah now in the World".
 After moving from New York to Illinois, the group eventually settled in Estero, Florida.
-The last person to officially admit membership to the Koreshans died in 1982.
+Hedwig Michel died in 1982; she was the last person to be an official member of the Koreshans.